calebleung/zx3-short/README.md

 To create a link, either:

-* do a POST to / with form data where the name is 'url' and value is the URL to be shortened.
+* Do a POST to / with form data where the name is 'url' and value is the URL to be shortened.
 A shortened link will be returned.
 * Go to http://example.com/http://linktobe.shortened/here and you will be directed to the info page of the shortened link.